Existence and uniqueness of a quasi-stationary distribution for Markov processes with fast return from infinity: Proof of Theorem

-\begin{proof} The proof of Theorem~\ref{theorem:main} is divided into three parts.
+The proof of Theorem~\ref{theorem:main} is divided into three parts.
 In a first step, we show that, for all $t\geq 0$,

 Secondly, using the techniques developed in Del Moral and Villemonais~\cite{DelMoralVillemonais2011}, we prove inequality~\eqref{equation:mixing:in-theorem:main} for all $t\geq 0$.
-In a third step, we prove that~\eqref{equation:mixing:in-theorem:main} implies the existence and uniqueness of a QSD, which immediately implies the last assertion of the theorem.
+In a third step, we conlude the proof by showing that~\eqref{equation:mixing:in-theorem:main} implies the existence and uniqueness of a QSD.

 \bi Step 1: Let us show that~\eqref{equation:c4} holds.
 For all $x\in E$, we have